tariqjoosab/TFBMiner/README.md

 ### Dependencies
 * Anaconda/miniconda
-download minicoda if you dont have it already https://docs.conda.io/en/latest/miniconda.html
+Download minicoda if it is not installed already https://docs.conda.io/en/latest/miniconda.html

 ### Windows
-Open the Anaconda/miniconda prompt
+Open the Anaconda/miniconda Prompt

 ### Linux
 Open a terminal